BobKerns/rpi-image-tool/doc/faq.md

 Creating your own is the better choice when it's for your private needs.
 Then you won't have to worry about mergeing in changes; your contriution will be a layer atop the existin tool.

+## Why is it so slow?

+There is a lot of data copying, plus running the pi image involves emulation using `quemu`, so may be slower, depending on the relative speeds of the host processor vs an actual Pi.

+1. The original image is copied to a docker container (and decompressed if needed).
+2. The files in the image are copied to a `tar` file via a pipe, then untarred into a Rasperry Pi `docker` image.
+3. Any needed packages are downloaded and installed into the Pi `docker` image.
+   * The download may be cached, saving time on subsequent runs.
+4. The files from the Pi image are then tarred, piped, and written to a new disk image.
+5. The disk image is then optionally compressed into a `.zip` file.
+6. The result is then copied back to the host filesystem.